Mother of Thousands Plant, Kalanchoe daigremontianaThis Kalanchoe succulent, nicknamed "the mother-of-thousands" is as prolific as it is maternal

 - Characteristics: Drought resistant, easy to propagate from plantlets

-My mother laughed when she read the Kalanchoe daigremontiana's identification tag. "'Mother of Thousands'!
+My mother laughed when she read the Kalanchoe daigremontiana's identification tag.
+"Mother of Thousands!
 You have my sympathies," she sighed and patted its plantlet-fringed leaf.
-We were at the Garfield Park Conservatory in Chicago, where the aptly named succulent nurtures its young in the Conservatory's Desert House.
 Keeping a close eye on her developing progeny, the mother-of-thousands is as prolific as it is maternal—hundreds of tiny plants actually grow on the mother's arms.
 When released, each plantlet falls to the ground to take root on its own—now the next "mother" in the lineage, never too far from home.

 The mother-of-thousands is a superlative nurturer by necessity; somewhere on the evolutionary timeline, the unique succulent lost the ability to produce viable seeds, and so the burden of reproduction fell to its leaves.
 As the plant matures, spoon-shaped spurs develop along the periphery of its leaves, each yielding a miniature clone of the mother.
 These adventitious plantlets grow larger and form roots, all the while clinging to the mother's leaves, which now hang heavy under the weight of so many young plants.